obieh/terraform-jenkins/README.md

 # terraform-jenkins
-This project installs creates instances and installs Jenkins Using Terraform
+# This project showcases installation of Dockerand jenkins software on EC2 instance in AWS using Terraform